-There are in fact numerous customer engagement examples which can provide you a clear understanding of ideas and strategies to follow.
-For instance take an example of Amazon, a premium online market which constantly follows up with their customer and often very active in social media.
+There are in fact numerous customer engagement examples that can provide you a clear understanding of ideas and strategies to follow.
+For instance take an example of Amazon, a premium online market that constantly follows up with their customer and is often very active in social media.
 They give their departing customer such an offer that he can’t refuse, hence retained by them.
 For more examples try out this… 3 Examples of Successful Customer Engagement Strategies.

 In the end, I would like to conclude that every marketer should emphasize both its user and consumer to attain a successful, transactional business.
 Try out these strategies and please do share the feedback.
 Let us all know what you might experience.

 3 Replies to “Customer Engagement or User Engagement: What is Important for your Website?”

 Thank you sharing this article, it surely did clear many of my questions.
 This was helpful

 Hi Sarah !

 This article helped me through my business.
 I gained idea and possible marketing strategies.
 Thanks for sharing these tips.
 Hope you could post more!
 Have a great day

 User experience is most important thing when it comes to subject of selling factor for any business.
 Customer engagement is the strongest indicator of customers feelings about your brand.
 Thanks for sharing these valuable tips regarding subject.